 Conservation of Bamboo and Rattan Themselves

-There are over 1200 species of bamboo and 650 species of rattan, many of which are used for subsistence or for income generation.
-Overharvesting and lack of management threatens the survival of some of these species.
-Some species of bamboo are themselves under threat due to over-harvesting (eg Qiongzhuea tumidinoda in China), while others are known only from single locations and could be threatened if the habitat comes under pressure.
+There are over 1200 species of bamboo and 650 species of rattan, many of which are used for subsistence or for income generation — overharvesting and lack of management threatens the survival of some of these species.
+Some species of bamboo are themselves under threat due to over harvesting (eg Qiongzhuea tumidinoda in China), whilst others are known only from single locations and could be threatened if the habitat comes under pressure.

-INBAR is planning to do a red list assessment for rattans in Asia and the Pacific.
+INBAR is planning to do a red list assessement for rattans in Asia and the Pacific.
 The palms (Arecaceae) are an important group of plants with immense ecological and economic value.
-Among the palms, rattans, which belong to the Calamoideae subfamily, are of critical importance to livelihoods of millions of people, with global trade in rattan products valued at around US$4 billion a year.
+Among the palms, rattans, which belong to the Calamoideae subfamily, are of critical importance to the livelihoods of millions of people, with global trade in rattan products valued at around USD4 billion dollars a year.
 Rattans are also a vital component of tropical forest ecosystems, supporting biodiversity and providing habitat and food for a number of iconic endangered primates, such as the Hainan Gibbon and Siberut Macaque.

 However, rattan resources are declining rapidly throughout the world.
 The primary reasons for this decline are tropical forest loss, which deprives rattan palms of their habitat, and over-exploitation for commercial use.
 In 1998, out of 631 species worldwide, IUCN estimated that 117 rattan species are threatened to some extent, with commercially valuable species under the most extreme stress (Walter, K.S. & Gillett, H.J., eds.
 1998.).
 In the last 18 years, pressure on rattan resources has only increased, yet accurate information on the risk facing rattans is missing.
 Therefore, urgent action is needed to improve our knowledge and understanding of the current situation.

 INBAR commissioned IUCN to write a report on bamboo invasiveness (report link coming soon).
 Below are the key messages/conclusions of the report:

 Invasive species are recognised as one of the five most important direct drivers of biodiversity loss and change in ecosystem services – alongside habitat change, climate change, over-exploitation of species and pollution.